ONLINE PARALEGAL CERTIFICATE

 Paralegals usually 40 to 45 hours a week in an office.
 On occasion, they may be expected to work more hours because of deadlines and workloads.
 Paralegals may be required to travel in order to gather information for cases and collect documents.
-They may also be required to attend trials, conduct will executions and dispositions with lawyers.
+They may also be required to attend trials, conduct will executions, and attend dispositions with lawyers.
 Paralegals are expected to meet general administrative tasks as related to office or corporation needs.
-This line of work can be fast-moving, and paralegals are expected to work on several projects at a time often with tight deadlines.
+This line of work can be fast-moving, and paralegals are expected to work on several projects at a time, often with tight deadlines.

 A paralegal’s job responsibilities can include all of the following: